You should ALWAYS backup your photos. There's nothing I hate more, than opening my email to read 'We've lost our photos, do you still have copies?

 CrashPlanPro - I LOVE CPP.
 While they are geared towards small businesses, they have no storage cap with being only $10 a month (USD) I encourage everyone with a heavy number of files to use this company.
 I've been on board with them since 2015 and everything is automated.
 The initial upload WILL take a LONG time, be warned - but after that, the moment a new file has been created on the drive you're backing up, it automatically gets uploaded.
 Unlike some cloud companies, they do not delete files from the cloud that you have removed from your computer.
 You need to download their interface to your computer, but you can access your files through their online portal from anywhere and download them in a zipped file.

 Backblaze - Backblaze is an added bit of protection for me.
 They sync with my office computer drives that host the projects I'm currently working on and recently delivered and backup everything that is current.
 They are great for keeping copies of drives that you won't be clearing, but the moment you delete something from a drive that Backblaze is synced to, it also deletes from their cloud.
+UPDATE: As of late 2020, Backblaze has a 'Forever' option available.
+You can still chose to delete after 30 days, but now there's one year and a forever option for hoarders like me.

 Of course, there are MANY more companies like DropBox, Amazon, iCloud - but these three above are my go to work horses for keeping my files safe.